awslabs/aws-encryption-sdk-specification/framework/test-vectors/complete-vectors/kms.md

 ## Summary

-This describes the test cases for the [Aws Kms Keyring](../../aws-kms/aws-kms-keyring.md)
+This describes the test cases for the [AWS KMS Keyring](../../aws-kms/aws-kms-keyring.md)

 ## Reference-level Explanation